wilkelab/Metagenomics_CAST/src/nontn7/README.md

   - `rules-minimal.py` Selects systems with one transposase, one cas gene, and no Tn7 genes
   - `rules-nocas1-2.py` Filters out systems with cas1 and/or cas2
   - `rules-nocas3-10.py` Filters out systems with cas3 and/or cas10
-  - `rules-rpn.py` Filters systems with Rpn-family transposase/recombinases
   - `self_targeting.py` Finds systems with CRISPR arrays that target a location in its contig
+  - `simple-reblast.py` Re-BLASTs systems with given nucleotide and protein databases
   - `size_select.py` Filters systems by the size of a given protein
   - `validate-plausible-candidates.py` Prints detailed information about a manually-curated list of putative systems
   - `tools/`
     `colors.py` Contains the color palette for system diagrams
     `filters.py` Contains a universal filter